Ireland

 Future Worker Gap (FWG)

 The Future Worker Gap (FWG) for Ireland stands at 28.7% in 2024.
 It has edged up slightly from 2023 (up 1.4pp).
 Over the past five years, FWG has been rising; the 2020–2024 average is 21.9%.
 Compared with the long-run norm from the 2020s (21.9%), the future worker gap today is higher by about 6.8pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | FWG | Year | FWG |